Strangemother/py-rocket-example/docs/Project Quick Writeup.md

 + And energy overpower?

   Every device has a built-in power limit, and will emit an "explode" event - mapped to an ingame visual.
 These entities are flagged "broken" until fixed or replaced

++ What is a "device"?

+  Any entity/component/unit on this swtichboard of connected items. these manifest as switches, buttons, dials, plugs, .. any general "device" you'd apply to a control panel (to drive a fantasy vehicle)

++ Wires and other _components_?

+  All items should be connected by a set of pseudo _wires_, allowing the user to manipulate the wiring; or in game actions to change the wire state.
+We've had success with a literal AB (bi-directional) graph.

++ Do we need _real_ power?

+  Nope.
+We've found it difficult to model effective `amps/volts` and the simulated electronic system.
+So no - anything that is useful enough to simulate time delta'd power.
+We've considered fantasy hydrogen fuel:  [ingame-fuel.md](ingame-fuel.md)

++ Why 100 FPS?

+  The _flight system_ and all its control panel components will run at a steady clock on a separate thread.
+This will be an event loop locked at 100 cycles per second.
+This ensures we have a simple clock rate for in-game event calculations for console, 3D and VR system integration.

+  The FPS is also known as the _system hertz_ - if possible this will run faster (200fps or more) given the solution can run at that speed.
+  In-game actions may affect this to temporarily alter vehicle handling, e.g. an electronic storm.

+## Who Are We?

+Strangemother we previously web hosting and solutions.
+We've moved into backend solutions and don't have a public face.
+We're developing this game for fun and research.
+In the future we hope to release a game with the facility to open-source code the flight systems.
+In the team we have a range of part time staff - others are freelance.

++ 1 3D Designer
++ 1 writer
++ 2 developers